dnsmith124/OpenGLPortfolioScripts/README.md

 ## Project Status

-This project is currently in development.
-My portfolio site has a normal, flat site for browsing examples of my work, but also will feature an interactive version that takes the form of a short action roleplaying game in the style of Blizzard Entertainment's Diablo.
+My portfolio site has a normal, flat site for browsing examples of my work, but also features an interactive version that takes the form of a short action roleplaying game in the style of Blizzard Entertainment's Diablo.
 These scripts run the features of that game.

 ## Feature Roadmap

-- [ ] Player inventory/items
+- [x] Player inventory/items
-- [ ] Final boss battle
+- [x] Final boss battle
-- [ ] Updated environments
+- [x] Updated environments
-- [ ] Portfolio details
+- [x] Portfolio details
 - [x] Player stats
 - [x] Enemy spells/attacks
 - [x] Slain enemies drop loot